lighthouse-labs/mid-term-project-I/README.md

 ### Data

 We will be working with data from air travel industry.
-We will have three separate tables:
+We will have four separate tables:

 1. **flights**: The departure and arrival information about flights in US in years 2018 and 2019 and January 2020.
 January 2020 will be used for evaluation.
 2. **fuel_comsumption**: The fuel comsumption of different airlines from years 2015-2019 aggregated per month.